-Today, visitors can enjoy seeing a variety of boats, motors, and boating related items on display within the Museum, along with hands-on activities for children and families.
-Visitors can also experience the thrill of riding in a replica vintage boat in NHBM’s very own 1928-style Hacker Craft mahogany triple cockpit, the Millie B. NHBM offers core educational programs that include boat building classes for adults, families, and youth; community sailing for youth and adults in partnership with Wolfeboro Parks and Recreation; model yachting with the Back Bay Skippers and model yacht kit building classes (remote-controlled model sailboats); Lake Discovery Family Days for elementary-age children; and a virtual lecture series.
+Visitors can enjoy seeing a variety of boats, motors, and boating ephemera on display within the Museum, along with hands-on activities for children and families.
+Everyone can also experience the thrill of cruising in one of NHBM’s two replica vintage boats.
+They are each 1928-style Hacker Craft mahogany triple cockpits, the Millie B and the Miss Lauren.
+NHBM offers core educational programs that include boat building classes for adults, families, and youth; community sailing for youth and adults in partnership with Wolfeboro Parks and Recreation; model yachting with the Back Bay Skippers and model yacht kit building classes (remote-controlled model sailboats); Lake Discovery Days for elementary school-aged children; boating safety classes, and more.
 The Museum also hosts the annual Alton Bay Boat show and the biennial Vintage Race Boat Regatta, plus the annual New England Vintage Boat & Car Auction, the Museum’s major fundraising event.
-Each program and event offers an enjoyable opportunity to understand more and garner an appreciation for our boating heritage and the unique role New Hampshire’s lakes play in people’s lives down through the ages.
+Each program and event offers an enjoyable opportunity to garner further appreciation for our boating heritage and the unique role New Hampshire’s lakes play in people’s lives down through the ages.

 The New Hampshire Boat Museum is a 501(c)(3) non-profit organization.